dustinpfister/blog_posts/_posts/blog-post-plan-for-2023.md

 It is not to say that one will not still run into problems though when it comes to Linux.
 Also there is a bit of a steep learning curve with Linux as well.
 So then for that reason there will be a need to write some blog posts on the topic for the sake of my own edification alone.
 I have been using Linux based system sense about 2007, but that is not saying much because for the most part it has just been typical end user type use.

 ## 2 - Keeping up with a day by day todo list

+Another thing that I started last year was a day by day todo list.
+This is something that has been working very well for me in terms of planni9ng things out, and also making sure that I keep up with what I want to do.
+I have found that it is true that if I write things down in the form of a simple todo list, then I will in fact actually do it.